 Siros and Its History

-The archaeological discoveries in the towns of Chalandriani and Kastrí revealed significant findings that actively contributed to the study of that ancient civilization.
-We are talking about the years 2700 – 2300 BC.
+The island played a crucial role in the development of the Cycladic Civilization.
+The archaeological discoveries in the towns of Chalandriani and Kastrí revealed significant findings that actively contributed to the study of that ancient civilization, which existed between 2700 and 2300 BC.

 The philosopher Ferekydes, a professor of Pythagoras, lived on the island.
 After the Persian wars, Siros was allied with Athens.

+A significant date for the island of Siros and the Cyclades was the arrival of the Venetians in 1207.
 The powerful Marco Sanoudo conquered Siros and integrated it, like most of the Cyclades, into his dukedom, whose center was the island of Naxos.
-Finally, the island fell into Turkish hands in the year 1537.
+Finally, the island fell into Turkish hands in 1537.

 The Best of Siros

-Walking down the streets and alleyways of Siros, you will see several sophisticated Venetian mansions and notable Neoclassical buildings.
+Siros still retains its archeological sites, ancient history, and traditions.
+Walking down its streets and alleyways, you will see several sophisticated Venetian mansions and notable Neoclassical buildings.

-The tourist destinations have natural sceneries that will give you a wonderful experience, including the fantastic beaches with tourist facilities where you can swim in crystal clear blue waters.
+They also have several museums where you can learn about the island's historical events.
+The tourist destinations offer natural scenery that provides a wonderful experience, including fantastic beaches with tourist facilities where you can swim in crystal-clear, blue waters.

 If you're more of a hiker, you'll be glad to discover the island's mountains, which may offer you a slight challenge.